ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 > NOTE: This is an **unofficial** plugin.

 This plugin can help you to use KeyCDN on your WordPress, not only your Media and CSS, but also all HTML page.
 It is much faster than other cache plugins because it can cache the content on the [KeyCDN’s Edge Servers](https://www.keycdn.com/network?a=7126), which are close to the end-user.
-This plugin can automatically purge the page (and also the homepage, archive page, tag page, category page, feed, sitemap) when you publish a page or post.
+This plugins can automatically purge the page (and also the homepage, archive page, tag page, category page, feed, sitemap) when you publish a page or post.

 Video - install and enable it within 3 minutes: